-But guess what’s in red yeast rice – lovastatin - literally, the exact drug.
-Instead of us synthesizing it in a lab; some purplish mold synthesizes it on rice and has since forever.
-Now the drug levels in the moldy rice are too variable to be reliable, so I don’t recommend anyone take red yeast rice supplements.
-I don’t recommend people take lovastatin either; I recommend eat healthy enough that you don’t need either one, but it's an illustration of the power of plants in this case - fungus.
+But guess what’s in red yeast rice?
+Lovastatin; literally, the exact drug.
+Instead of us synthesizing it in a lab, some purplish mold synthesizes it on rice, and has since forever.
+Now, the drug levels in the moldy rice are too variable to be reliable, so I don’t recommend anyone take red yeast rice supplements.
+I don’t recommend people take lovastatin either; I recommend eating healthy enough that you don’t need either one.
+But it is an illustration of the power of plants; or in this case, a fungus.

-In the middle ages, they rubbed moldy bread into infected wounds—it was a staple European folk remedy.
+In the middle ages, they rubbed moldy bread into infected wounds; it was a staple European folk remedy.
 What quacks!
-Until, a couple hundred years later when penicillin went on to become the greatest discoveries in all of medicine.
+Until a couple hundred years later, when penicillin went on to become the greatest discovery in all of medicine.

-Thanks to a moldy cantaloupe found in a market in Peoria Illinois—no joke—the United States went from having just enough penicillin in 1942 to treat ten people to 2 million doses in time for the invasion of Normandy.
+Thanks to a moldy cantaloupe found in a market in Peoria, Illinois—no joke—the United States went from having just enough penicillin in 1942 to treat ten people, to two million doses in time for the invasion of Normandy.